sandywu198/Phreddit-Project/README.md

 6) Run `npm install mongodb-memory-server`.
 7) Run the command `npm test`.
 This will return the two Jest tests on the server side.
 Note: If you get an error stating server in use, return to step 4 and make sure you have the server and database closed.
 If they are running, it will prevent the test from executing properly.

-In the sections below, list and describe each contribution briefly.

-## Team Member 1 (Sandy Wu) Contribution
-- Added join/leave community functionality
-- Implemented sorting separated by communities joined and communities not joined on main page
-- Implemented post sorting by membership in community for search results page
-- Fixed upvote and downvote for posts, and the login return session
-- Applied CSS styling to the Welcome page

-## Team Member 2 (Ashley Wu) Contribution
-- Created Welcome page with register/login/guest options
-- Added session cookie for maintaining login
-- Implemented user profile page with deletion options
-- Added upvotes for posts and use reputation changes
-- Ordered navbar from joined and then not joined communities